hinrah/CaroToNet/README.md

    4. Click OK
 5. Open <path_to_this_repo>/MeVisLab/create_care_ii_dataset.mlab
 6. Open Care_II dataset
-   1. Double click on the CareIIDatset Module
+   1. Double-click on the CareIIDatset Module
    2. Click Open
    3. Open the complete test data folder named "testdata_withcontours_corrected" (https://vessel-wall-segmentation.grand-challenge.org/results/)
+   4. Validate The dataset was loaded by clicking on the outputs of the CareIIDatset Module
 7. Create preprocessed images
-   1. Double click on the run python script Module
+   1. Double-click on the run python script Module
    2. Change line 4 to your output path.
 Your output path is now referred to by your_output_path.
    3. Click Execute
    4. Wait until all 4189 contours are processed